mihneamanolache/MockAPI/README.md

 *Note: A captivating front-end experience is on the horizon, enhancing your MockAPI journey even further.*

+If you find MockAPI valuable and wish to support its servers and maintenance, you can show your appreciation by buying me a coffee!
+Your support goes a long way in ensuring the continued availability and improvement of this free service.
+Cheers to building amazing projects together!
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/mihnea.dev)

 ## Quick start